Battle of Sievierodonetsk (2022)

-The battle of Sievierodonetsk was a military engagement in the wider battle of Donbas of the eastern Ukraine campaign during the Russian invasion of Ukraine.
+The Battle of Sievierodonetsk was a military engagement in the wider battle of Donbas of the eastern Ukraine campaign during the Russian invasion of Ukraine.

-The city of Sievierodonetsk acted as the administrative center of unoccupied Luhansk Oblast prior to the invasion.
+The city of Sievierodonetsk acted as the administrative centre of unoccupied Luhansk Oblast prior to the invasion.
 By May 2022, Sievierodonetsk and the neighbouring city of Lysychansk were the only notable parts of the oblast that remained under Ukrainian control.

 By 14 June 2022, Russian forces had gained control of most of the city and cut off most escape routes.
 On 24 June 2022, Ukrainian units were ordered to retreat from the city and the next day Russian and pro-Russian separatist forces fully captured Sievierodonetsk.
 The Russian advance continued against Lysychansk, which fell in early July.

-The battle of Sievierodonetsk was marked by fierce urban combat and has been described as one of the war's bloodiest.
+The Battle of Sievierodonetsk was marked by fierce urban combat and has been described as one of the war's bloodiest.
 Around 90% of the city's buildings were destroyed or damaged.